The night awaits you.

 The Amsterdam City Archives, Vijzelstraat 32, Amsterdam

-Metro 52 stop Vijzelgracht or Rokin, Tram 24 stop Muntplein.
+Metro 52 stop Vijzelgracht or Rokin.

 Parking in the center of Amsterdam is challenging and expensive.
 For more information about parking in Amsterdam, visit Parking and Traffic